Women in Pakistan: Rape

-Honour killings (karo-kari)
+Honor killings (Karo-Kari)

 A majority of the victims of honour killings are women and the punishments meted out to the murderers are very lenient.

 In 2010, it was reported that more than 1,000 honour killing occur every year in Pakistan and India.

 The practice of summary killing of a person suspected of an illicit liaison is known as karo kari in Sindh and Balochistan.
 In December 2004, the Government passed a bill that made karo kari punishable under the same penal provisions as murder.
 In 2016, Pakistan repealed the loophole which allowed the perpetrators of honour killings to avoid punishment by seeking forgiveness for the crime from another family member, and thus be legally pardoned.
 Many cases of honour killings have been reported against women who marry against their family's wishes, who seek divorce or who have been raped.
 In addition, women of lower classes are more prone to being victims of honour killings or rape.